TernaryFortress/Security-Checklist/Linux/Scripts/README.md

 # A basic, open-source security suite for Linux.

 Linux can seem a bit daunting to deal with, if you've not used it before.
-We provide two easy scripts:
+We provide two easy scripts.

+Open terminal in this directory, and run:

 ```
 sudo bash ./firefox.sh